MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-service-principals.md

 ---
 title: How to authenticate Python applications with Azure services using service principals
-description: Using service principals to authenticate a Python app with Azure services by using the Azure libraries ms.date: 08/04/2021 ms.topic: conceptual ms.custom: devx-track-python
+description: Using service principals to authenticate a Python application with Azure services by using the Azure libraries ms.date: 08/10/2021 ms.topic: conceptual ms.custom: devx-track-python
 ---

-# Authenticating Python apps on Azure using service principals
+# Authenticate Python applications on Azure using service principals

-This article describes methods for authenticating apps with Azure services using explicit service principals.
+This article describes methods for authenticating applications with Azure services using explicit service principals.

-If you haven't already, review the [Authentication Overview](azure-sdk-authenticate.md#how-to-assign-an-app-identity) for important details that apply to all authentication methods, namely assigning app identity, granting permissions to an identity, and when authentication and authorization occur when using Azure libraries.
+If you haven't already, review the [Authentication Overview](azure-sdk-authenticate.md#how-to-assign-an-app-identity) for important details that apply to all authentication methods, namely assigning application identity, granting permissions to an identity, and when authentication and authorization occur when using Azure libraries.

 When using explicit service principals, you aren't able to take advantage of managed identity for code that's deployed to the cloud.
 When used with production code, then, you must manage and maintain distinct service principals for your cloud applications.